Viceman256/Offline-Oracle/README.md

     -   In the connection settings, point it to the Offline Oracle server address (by default: `http://localhost:1255`).
     -   You should now see your models listed with an "Oracle-" prefix.
 Select one and start your conversation!

+5.  **Using Conversation Mode:**
+    -   With `conversation_mode = true` in your config, the first question in a conversation will retrieve relevant documents, and subsequent questions will reuse those documents.
+    -   To reset the context and perform a new search, send the special command `/reset` as your message.
+    -   To check the current conversation status, send the special command `/status` as your message.

 ## Advanced Configuration & Troubleshooting

 #### Optimizing `num_workers` for the Build Process